minjay/div_curl/README.md

 1. Download the codes by cloning the repository `git clone https://github.com/minjay/div_curl`.
 2. Install BFSPHERE Matlab package by following the instructions on http://math.boisestate.edu/~wright/montestigliano/index.html.

-## Reproducing all the numerical results in the paper
+## Reproducing all numerical results in the paper
 All main scripts are in the folders `/MixedMatern/tests` (Matlab) and `/R_code` (R), and all intermediate and final results are saved in the folder `/results`.
 Note that some codes take a **long** time to run even they are run parallelly on a server.

 ### Simulation part